GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

     === "Details"

-        - Wanted Posters provide the following information:
         - Name
         - Gold Reward
         - Bounty Medals: Used to exchange for one-time and monthly rewards at the Jeweler under [Exchange-Bounty Medal](#bounty-medal-exchange-shop).
         - Bounty Markers: One-time only points used to increase your Bounty Rank.
         - Skull Icon
             - Located in the upper-left of the wanted poster.
             - Red: Must be killed.
             - Blue: Can be killed or captured.
 Capturing is more challenging, but gives a bonus gold and Bounty Medal reward.
         - Reported Sightings: Lists the specific floor the bounty can be encountered.
         - Star Icon
             - Represents both the number of Bounty Markers and relative difficulty.
 In practice, it is not that useful as some low-star bounties can be as challenging as their high-star counterparts depending on your account's power level and team composition.
             - Note that 5 small stars are equal to 1 large, glowing star.

     === "Wanted Dead"
         <div align="center">